-- Students should come prepared with textbooks, notes, and questions.
+- Students to receive tutoring should come prepared with textbooks, notes, and questions.

-- Tutors will not read and analyze cases or work on homework for students.
+- Tutors will not read and analyze cases or work on homework for students receiving tutoring.

-- Tutoring services are provided for BUS 302L but not BUS 302.
-For example, if you did not pass statistics lower division exam in 302L, you may get tutoring for SOM 120.
+- Tutoring services are provided for BUS 302L but NOT for BUS 302.
+For example, if you did not pass the Statistics lower division exam in 302L, you may get tutoring for SOM 120.
 However, please do not ask tutors to do your case analysis.